mu-ni/memo/bq/14principles.md

   high quality/performance code

-6. Hire and Develop the Best（善于发现人才，指导他人）
+6. //Hire and Develop the Best（善于发现人才，指导他人）
 Leaders raise the performance bar with every hire and promotion.
 They recognize exceptional talent, and willingly move them throughout the organization.
 Leaders develop leaders and take seriously their role in coaching others.
 We work on behalf of our people to invent mechanisms for development like Career Choice.
 - Tell me about a time when you mentored/coached someone.
   We have one fresh-graduate colleague in our team, I am his mentor